Elixonus/doppler/README.md

 ## About

-Simulation of the doppler effect, particularized in the context of sound waves and explored through scenarios where a wave emitting source and wave detecting observer move with a user controllable velocity or acceleration.
+Simulation of the doppler effect, particularized in the context of sound waves and explored through scenarios where a wave emitting source and wave detecting observer move with a user controllable position, velocity or acceleration.

 ## Source

-Source is controllable in velocity and acceleration and is always in one of three states: stationary, constant velocity or constant acceleration.
+Source is controllable in position, velocity and acceleration and is always in one of three states: stationary, constant velocity or constant acceleration.

-Source emits waves with a constant frequency and amplitude.
+Source emits waves with a constant or variable frequency and constant amplitude.

 ## Waves